Mitch Daniels: Family and education

 Mitchell Elias Daniels Jr. was born on April 7, 1949, in Monongahela, Pennsylvania, the son of Dorothy Mae (née Wilkes) and Mitchell Elias Daniels.
-His father's parents were immigrants from Qalatiyah, Syria, of Antiochian Greek Orthodox descent.
+His father's parents were Syrian immigrants from Qalatiyah, Syria, of Antiochian Greek Orthodox descent.
 Daniels has been honored by the Arab-American Institute with the 2011 Najeeb Halaby Award for Public Service.
 His mother's ancestry was mostly English (where three of his great-grandparents were born).
 Daniels spent his early childhood years in Pennsylvania, Tennessee, and Georgia.

-The Daniels family moved to Indiana from Pennsylvania in 1959 when his father accepted a job at the Indianapolis headquarters of the pharmaceutical company Pitman-Moore.
+The Daniels family moved to Indiana from Tennessee in 1959 when his father accepted a job at the Indianapolis headquarters of the pharmaceutical company Pitman-Moore.
 The 10-year-old Daniels was accustomed to the mountains, and he at first disliked the flatland of central Indiana.
 He was still in grade school at the time of the move and first attended Delaware Trail Elementary, Westlane Junior High School, and North Central High School.
 In high school he was student body president.
 After graduation in 1967, Daniels was named one of Indiana's Presidential Scholars—the state's top male high school graduate that year—by President Lyndon B. Johnson.